 A lot of people ask me for advice on how to cut their bangs.

-Remember, curly hair is weather permitting and humidity effects the curl of the day.
-Test the length before you make your first cut to make sure that when pulled back it fits in a ponytail or behind your ear.
+An important thing to remember is that curly hair depends on the weather much more than straight hair, and humidity affects the curl of the day – every day.
+Test the length before you make your first cut to make sure that when pulled back, the bang can fit in a ponytail or behind your ear – however you normally style your bangs!
+Make sure they’re workable with what you do naturally.